 What are the symptoms of psoriatic arthritis?

-- the symptoms a patient experiences
+- the severity of symptoms

 PsA can cause painful, "sausage-like" swelling in the fingers and toes.

 This may occur before changes appear in their joints.

 Advanced-stage PsA may involve mutations to the fingers and fingernails.